Pneumonia: History

 Sir William Osler, known as "the father of modern medicine", appreciated the death and disability caused by pneumonia, describing it as the "captain of the men of death" in 1918, as it had overtaken tuberculosis as one of the leading causes of death at the time.
 This phrase was originally coined by John Bunyan in reference to "consumption" (tuberculosis).
 Osler also described pneumonia as "the old man's friend" as death was often quick and painless when there were much slower and more painful ways to die.
+That same year, a study found that pneumonia's mortality in infants reached 57.7% at the Babies' Hospital in New York City.

 Viral pneumonia was first described by Hobart Reimann in 1938.
 Reimann, Chairman of the Department of Medicine at Jefferson Medical College, had established the practice of routinely typing the pneumococcal organism in cases where pneumonia presented.
 Out of this work, the distinction between viral and bacterial strains was noticed.

 Several developments in the 1900s improved the outcome for those with pneumonia.
 With the advent of penicillin and other antibiotics, modern surgical techniques, and intensive care in the 20th century, mortality from pneumonia, which had approached 30%, dropped precipitously in the developed world.
 Vaccination of infants against Haemophilus influenzae type B began in 1988 and led to a dramatic decline in cases shortly thereafter.
 Vaccination against Streptococcus pneumoniae in adults began in 1977, and in children in 2000, resulting in a similar decline.